pscholl/grtool/doc/extract.md

-     range (r): compute range (min/max and their difference variance (v): compute variance of each axis median (e): compute median of each axis time (t): shorthand for all time-domain features: mean,variance,range,median
+     range (r): compute range (min/max and their difference variance (v): compute variance of each axis median (e): compute median of each axis zcr (z): zero-crossing rate
+     rms (s): root-mean squared over each and all axis time (t): shorthand for all time-domain features: mean,variance,range,median

  We could then decide to extract mean and range from our input.
 This would result in the following command line: